How to spot a true vegan sneaker?

 ❌ Fur and synthetic fur - while synthetic fur may seem like an alternative, it is often made from plastics that harm the environment.

-❌ Animal-derived glues - some glues contain gelatin (made from bovine bones) or other animal-derived products (fish skin, etc.).
+❌ Animal-based glues - some glues contain gelatin (made from bovine bones) or other animal products (fish skin, etc.).
 Look for brands that specify the use of plant-based glues.

 ❌ Poor quality synthetic materials - shoes made from low-quality plastics or PVC can have a high environmental impact and are not always durable.